 Reduce heat, cover, and simmer for about 5 to 10 minutes.

-Remove from heat and stir in the liquor.
+Remove from the heat and stir in the cinnamon whiskey liqueur.

 Store in the refrigerator until cool.